oskarkraak/discord-image-sender/README.md

    skip all input prompts.
 2. `cmd /c "cd infrastructure && cdk deploy --profile PROFILE-NAME"` where PROFILE-NAME is the name of the profile you just configured.

+## Delete

+To remove a scheduled image:
+- Set stack.name in `CONFIG.properties` to the value you used to create the scheduled image.
+- Run `cmd /c "cd infrastructure && cdk destroy STACK-NAME --profile PROFILE-NAME"` where STACK-NAME is your stack.name property.

+## Troubleshooting
+- I forgot the stack.name value I used to create a scheduled image.
+  - Open the AWS Console and navigate to CloudFormation > Stacks.
+There, you will find a list of all deployed Stacks with their names.